Each DMV Vehicle History & Title Report checks for:

 - Inside the left-hand wheel arch.

-Protect yourself with a New York VIN number check online through DMV.com.
+Protect yourself with a New York VIN number check.
 It will inform you about the history of the vehicle to save you from potential repair trouble, ownership disagreements and insurance issues.